JohansonB/TS-Benchmark/README.md

 ## How to view the Results of the Experiments

 For each Test class, a corresponding Outputter class has been provided which helps navigate and display the results of the experiment.
-A stabdard use case of the Aplication object is demonstarted in the main function of the src\main\java\Examples class.
+A standard use case of the Aplication object is demonstrated in the main function of the src\main\java\Examples class.